“When you travel, you just never know what will happen.”

 Those words, spoken by Travis Jefferies, a character in my book, Prodigals in Provence, sum up the spirit behind Love on the Move inspirational romance novels.
 In each novel compelling characters leave home for a variety of reasons . . . and things change.
 They encounter challenges, growth, adventure, mystery, and even love.

 I hope you’ll take a trip with them and experience their journeys.
 See how their lives unfold as they make decisions to trust God (or not) in their next steps, and what happens as a result.

-Find books in the Love on the Move collection by scrolling down and by clicking the Books tab.
+Find books in the Love on the Move collection by scrolling down or by clicking the My Books tab.

 Circle Back Around

 Hailey and her father haven’t always seen eye to eye, especially in running the failing family textile mill.
 Frustrated, Hailey leaves the mill and her hometown in North Carolina to start a new life near her sister in Colorado.
 Only months later her father calls to ask a special favor.
 He needs heart surgery and asks Hailey to run the mill in his place.

 Moving back would devastate Hailey’s sister, Hope.
 Yet Hailey would have an opportunity to possibly save the mill, and at a time when her father needs her most.
 And maybe he’d even approve of her for the first time in her life.

 Filled with self-doubt, Hailey returns to North Carolina and struggles to make a difference at the mill, facing more challenges than she bargained for.
 Her attractive neighbor, Alex, is almost enough to outweigh the difficulties, but she doesn’t know that in the shadows lurks someone who wants to destroy both her and the mill.